runtimeverification/plutus-core-semantics/simple-proofs/list-algorithms.md

     <env> _ => .Map </env>
 ```

-and the correspondig loop invariant (together with the module epilogue) is as follows:
+and the corresponding loop invariant (together with the module epilogue,
+as this is the final claim of the file) is as follows:

 ```k
   claim